traeblain/.com/src/2014/2013-reading-list-part-iii.md

 narration of the situations and events around the US Ambassador to Germany during Hitler's rise to power.
 It is interesting and the Dodd family is wrapped in controversy, but again it was more of a "here are the facts" style of book instead of Larson wrapping stories around those facts.
-It was too bad.
+It was too bad, there is so much potential here.
+I do think I will still look for other books by Larson...hopefully more like the previous book.

 **2 Stars**
 {: style="text-align: right;" }